chevyriet/Share-a-Meal-API/README.md

 ```

 #### Get all users
+This endpoint differentiates from the others as that it has an optional feature to include a search query.
+A user can search for other users based on **firstName**, and/or **isActive** by using this route: /api/user?{firstName}&{isActive}.

 User requesting this endpoint must be logged in.
 JSON response will contain multiple user objects
 ```json
 No JSON body required; Authorization Header must contain a Bearer Token